|Between the lines…|

 Obviously I know it’s me, she’s got my pyjamas on.
 But what I am constantly surprised by is the ageing process.
 Inside, I’ve hardly got the hang of being old enough to be a mother without the outside turning into my own mother.
 (Actually, I suspect it’s more like my grandmother.)

 Ageing is inevitable, along with chin hairs, tax bills and weeds.
 It also seems to coincide with the need to wear sunglasses whenever anyone has a camera in their hand.
 Thus it should be greeted with equanimity, welcomed even, as a sign of wisdom and accomplishment.

 While the thought of the whole Botox and fillers stuff makes me shudder, I must do what I can.
-And, in the absence of a time machine to go back to remind my younger self to put on sunblock and stop smoking, that adds up to putting good quality goop on my face.
+And, in the absence of a time machine to go back to remind my younger self to put on sunblock and stop smoking and instead opt for alternatives, such as the ones on the Leading U.K. Vape Shop, that adds up to putting good quality goop on my face.